KernelWanderers/OCSysInfo/README.md

 ## Issues

 When opening up issues, please list all hardware information relevant, and the issue you're encountering.
 Show real outputs, and the expected output, etc.

+## Special thanks

+We want to give a special thank you to [MacStadium](https://www.macstadium.com/) for allowing us to use one of their Mac Minis to host our macOS runners.

 ## Credits